 It is a pleasure to introduce you to the Division of Pediatric Surgery.
-We are a team of 18 full-time faculty members at the Department of Surgery and attending surgeons at Texas Children’s Hospital, which U.S. News & World Report ranked one of the top three children’s hospitals in the nation in 2019.
+We are a team of 24 full-time faculty members at the Department of Surgery and attending surgeons at Texas Children’s Hospital, which U.S. News & World Report ranked one of the top children’s hospitals in the nation for 2024-2025.

 Our practice encompasses the entire spectrum of pediatric surgery.
 We routinely provide consultation and treatment for surgical problems including hernias/hydroceles, undescended testicles, lumps & bumps, acute gastrointestinal illnesses, circumcisions, breast masses, appendicitis, pyloric stenosis, intussusception and other routine problems.
 We have also developed a particular expertise in minimally invasive surgery.